hanna-cwb/smart-pool-system/README.md

 #### 1.2.
 Raspberry Pi 5 & Homeassistant

 Set Up the Homeassistant environment on the Raspberry Pi 5
-- download latest HomeAssistant build from the Raspberry PI website
+- download latest HomeAssistant build
 - copy to the NVMe hard disk
 - start Raspberry Pi
 - follow the installer